0ranki/go-resume/README.md

 - Start the server
 - The content is updated live, so you can make edits while the server is running
+- If you want to use a different port, start the binary with the `--port <port>` flag

 ### Reverse proxy
 Running behind a reverse proxy is simple, e.g. for NGINX: